 A minority of patients may progress to become more breathless after the first 5-7 days of the COVID-19 illness and may require additional support such as oxygen.
 Please contact us should you be concerned that symptoms are progressing.
 If you are very concerned and do not hear back from us quickly, please phone 111 or dial 999 if very unwell.

-We offer the coronavirus/ COVID-19 test for active viral infection, the SARS-CoV-2 RT PCR RNA swab test and the SARS-CoV-2 lateral flow rapid antigen test.
+We offer two coronavirus/ COVID-19 test for active viral infection: the SARS-CoV-2 RT PCR RNA swab test and the SARS-CoV-2 lateral flow rapid antigen test.
 These are the same tests which are currently being provided to NHS and hospital patients and for key worker screening.
-This test is offered remotely to registered patients with active symptoms, after appropriate telephone consultation with a GP.
+The PCR test can be offered remotely to registered patients with active symptoms, after appropriate telephone consultation with a GP.
 We can also provide screening swab testing at the surgery for asymptomatic individuals who fulfil certain requirements.
 This may be of interest to those requiring essential travel, working in critical roles, pre-operative screening or who need to continue caring for frail or elderly relatives.
 It is important to research your particular destination or screening requirement and provide as much information as possible to ensure suitable choice and turnaround.
 PCR analysis is provided on a weekday morning sample with next day results/ certification; lateral flow rapid antigen testing can be provided at any time, with a same day result/ certification, but may not be suitable in all circumstances.